Deckers, Colorado: History

+Deckers received national attention for the June 2002 forest fire, known as the Hayman Fire, which burned thousands of acres on the outskirts of the Denver metro area.

 Camp

 National Ramah Commission announced in March 2006 that it planned to open a Camp Ramah in the Rockies.
 A 360 acre camp site has been purchased in Deckers.
 The camp, known as Ramah in the Rockies has been running since the Summer of 2010.